HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-02-utxo-vs-account-model.md

 A transaction in the account-based model triggers nodes to decrement the balance of the senders account by the transferred amount and increment the receivers account balance accordingly.

+Each transaction in the account model has a nonce attached in order to prevent replay attacks.
+In a replay attack a payee broadcasts a transaction in which he was paid a second time.
+If this is successful, the transaction is executed a second time - it is replayed - and the sender is charged twice the amount they actually wanted to transfer.
+To combat this, each account in Ethereum has a public viewable nonce that is incremented by one with each outgoing transaction.
+This prevents the same transaction being submitted more than once.

 Transaction fees also work differently in the account based model.
 They are not defined as the difference between inputs and outputs but rather based on the number of computations the state transition requires.
 Ethereum set out to be a world computer.
 Hence paying fees based on computational resources consumed rather than storage capacity taken was the method of choice for the fee market.

 The account model keeps track of all balances as a global state.
 This state can be understood as a database of all accounts, private key and contract code controlled and their current balances of the different assets on the network.